Capacity Building Commission

 Way Forward

-The accreditation of 370+ Civil Services Training Institutions (CSTIs) under the NSCSTI framework marks a significant milestone in strengthening the capacity-building ecosystem.
+The accreditation of 370+ Civil Services Training Institutions (CSTIs) under the UNNATI framework marks a significant milestone in strengthening the capacity-building ecosystem.
 With CSTIs increasingly recognizing the value of the framework and adopting it, the next steps must focus on scaling, deepening impact, and ensuring sustainable improvements in training delivery.

 Scaling-up Quality Improvement Plans (QIPs)